samsung-cnct/kraken/README.md

-# k2cli
+# Kraken
-k2cli is a command-line interface for [K2](https://github.com/samsung-cnct/k2).
+Kraken is a command-line interface for [Krakenlib](https://github.com/samsung-cnct/k2).

-Auto-generated reference documentation can be found [here](docs/k2cli.md).

 ## Getting Started
 This Getting Started guide describes a Kubernetes deployment to AWS.
-K2 currently also supports deployments to GKE, but not by default.
+Krakenlib currently also supports deployments to GKE, but not by default.

 ### Requirements
-Docker must be installed on the machine where you run k2cli, and your user must have permissions to run it.
+Docker must be installed on the machine where you run Kraken, and your user must have permissions to run it.

 ### Installing/Fetching the Official Build
 Installation on OSX can happen via Brew by: